Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 Tier 1 visa

 Tier 1 visas can no longer be applied for, but if you already have one, you should be able to find a suitable mortgage provided you meet the criteria.
-For example, you’ll typically need to have been in the UK for at least two years and will ideally have at least a year left on the visa.
+For example, you’ll typically need to have been in the UK for at least two years and ideally have at least a year left on the visa.

 Tier 2 visa